rootvr/dmon-xanalysis/docs/README.md

 - It must be a local executable
 - It must find a `wgen` executable on the host machine
 - It must find an online instance of the Redis server (the same that `dmon` uses, could be a local server or a remote Docker-powered one)
-- It is used to perform a single experiment and to build the dataset (JSON file) by driving the entire capture process
+- It is used to perform a single experiment and to build the dataset (JSON files) by driving the entire capture process

 ### Workflow driver (`dmon-fdriver`)